ray-project/ray/doc/source/serve/key-concepts.md

   Let's look at a simple end-to-end example using ServeHandle to query intermediate deployments.
 Your output may vary due to random nature of how the prediction is computed; however, the example illustrates two things:
   1) how to expose and use deployments and 2) how to use replicas, to which requests are sent.
-Note that each PID is a separate replica associated with each deployment name, `rep-1` and `rep-2` respectively.
+Note that each PID is a separate replica associated with each deployment.

   To run this code, first run `ray start --head` to start a single-node Ray cluster on your machine, then run the following script.